James Tenney: Biography

-Tenney collaborated closely as both musician and actor with his then-partner, the artist Carolee Schneemann (who he met in New York in 1955) until their separation in 1968.
-With Schneemann he co-starred in Fuses, a 1965 silent film of collaged and painted sequences of lovemaking.
-Tenney created the sound collages for Schneemann's Viet Flakes, 1965, and Snows, 1970, and performed in the New York City production of Meat Joy, 1964, Schneemann’s orgiastic celebration of the expressive body.
+Tenney collaborated closely as both musician and actor with his then-partner, the artist Carolee Schneemann, until their separation in 1968.
+With Schneemann he co-starred in Fuses, a 1965 silent film of collage and painted sequences of lovemaking.
+Tenney created the sound collage soundtracks for Schneemann's Viet Flakes (1965) and Snows (1970) and performed in the New York City production of Meat Joy (1964).

-In 1967 Tenney gave an influential FORTRAN workshop for a group of composers and Fluxus artists that included Steve Reich, Nam June Paik, Dick Higgins, Jackson Mac Low, Joseph Byrd, Phil Corner, Alison Knowles and Max Neuhaus.
-Tenney was one of four performers of Steve Reich's Pendulum Music (1967) on May 27, 1969, at the Whitney Museum of American Art, alongside Michael Snow, Richard Serra and Bruce Nauman.
-Tenney also performed with Harry Partch (in a production of Partch's The Bewitched in 1959), John Cage (in the mid-1960s), Steve Reich, and Philip Glass (the latter two in the late 1960s).
+In 1967, Tenney gave an influential Fortran workshop for a group of composers and Fluxus artists that included Steve Reich, Nam June Paik, Dick Higgins, Jackson Mac Low, Joseph Byrd, Phil Corner, Alison Knowles, and Max Neuhaus.
+Tenney was one of four performers of Steve Reich's Pendulum Music (1967) on May 27, 1969, at the Whitney Museum of American Art, alongside Michael Snow, Richard Serra, and Bruce Nauman.
+Tenney also performed with Harry Partch in a production of Partch's The Bewitched in 1959, John Cage, Reich, and Philip Glass.

-All of Tenney's compositions after 1970 are instrumental music (occasionally with tape-delay), and most since 1972 reflect an interest in harmonic perception and unconventional tuning systems.
-Significant works include Clang (1972) for orchestra, Quintext (1972) for string quintet, Spectral CANON for CONLON Nancarrow (1974) for player piano, Glissade (1982) for viola, cello, double bass and tape delay system, Bridge (1982–84) for two pianos eight hands in a microtonal tuning system, Changes (1985) for six harps tuned a sixth of a semitone apart, Critical Band (1988) for variable instrumentation and In a Large Open Space (1994) for variable instrumentation.
+All of Tenney's compositions after 1970 are instrumental music (occasionally with tape delay), and most since 1972 reflect an interest in harmonic perception and microtonality.
+Significant works include Clang (1972) for orchestra, Quintext (1972) for string quintet, Spectral CANON for CONLON Nancarrow (1974) for player piano, Glissade (1982) for viola, cello, double bass and tape delay system, Bridge (1982–84) for two pianos eight hands in a microtonal tuning system, Changes (1985) for six harps tuned a sixth of a semitone apart, Critical Band (1988) for variable instrumentation, and In a Large Open Space (1994) for variable instrumentation.
 His pieces are often tributes to other composers or colleagues and subtitled as such.